hanhuang-tech/dotnet_console/README.md

 Features:
 - C# Application
-- Input letters into StreamReader to form a string
+- Input from string in StreamReader
 - Output string as characters used in the string followed by their frequency of occurance
 - Output string sorted by alphabetical order